Flowing-afterglow mass spectrometry

-Brief History
+Brief history

 Over the years many variations of the instrument have been made.
 In the beginning during the 1960s there was the study of flowing afterglow plasma.
 This study was done by Eldon Ferguson, Art Schmeltekopf and Fred Fehsenfeld at National Bureau of Standards in Boulder, Colorado.
-Then in the 1970s it was flowing drift tube, flowing afterglow Langmuir probe (FALP), and variable temperature flowing afterglow Langmuir probe (VT-FLAP).
+Then in the 1970s it was flowing drift tube, flowing afterglow Langmuir probe (FALP), and variable temperature flowing afterglow Langmuir probe (VT-FALP).
 With the addition of the drift tube the kinetics of a reaction could be studied in the gas phase.
 With the flowing afterglow Langmuir probe the electron density within the reaction region of the drift tube can be studied.
-With the VT-FLAP version of flowing afterglow the reactions temperature dependence could be studied.
+With the VT-FALP version of flowing afterglow the reactions temperature dependence could be studied.
 Now in the 2000s the ambient version of flowing afterglow mass spectrometry is flowing atmospheric pressure afterglow mass spectrometry (FAPA-MS).The FAPA allows for simple or no sample preparations but the humidity of the instrument's environment may have an effect on a sample fragmentation pattern.
 Since the cost of helium is steady rising some have started to use alternative methods with ambient flowing afterglow to conserve resources.
 Instead of using continuously flowing afterglow helium some use interrupted helium flow to conserve gas and Schlieren imaging to maximize the molecular ions produced and the instrument step-up.